justicedemocrats/new-site/src/pages/abouts/index.md

-          The PAC uses donation money to hire staff that recruits and trains candidates, runs all Justice Democrats social media, send e-mails to the Justice Democrats e-mail list, manages the Justice Democrats website, answers all incoming e-mails to our help desk, create videos and other design assets that are used to promote Justice Democrats policies and candidates, handle inbound and outbound press communications, and also any other work involved with promoting Justice Democrats candidates as well as Justice Democrats issues.
+          The PAC uses donation money to hire staff that recruits and trains candidates, runs all Justice Democrats social media, send e-mails to the Justice Democrats e-mail list, manages the Justice Democrats website, answers incoming e-mails to our help desk, create videos and other design assets that are used to promote Justice Democrats policies and candidates, utilize communications and digital strategies to drive progressive policies forward, and also any other work involved with promoting Justice Democrats candidates as well as Justice Democrats issues.

           In addition to promoting candidates, Justice Democrats PAC also